Voluntary Disclosure: Unfiled Returns

 3. Procedure – Voluntary Disclosure

 A taxpayer or the taxpayer's representative may request voluntary disclosure treatment by submitting Form A-020 to the department for consideration.
-The request will include the following information:
+The request must include the following information:

 • Description of Wisconsin activities for the years involved.